GoogleCloudDataproc/initialization-actions/mlvm/README.md

 **:warning: NOTICE:** See [best practices](/README.md#how-initialization-actions-are-used) of using initialization actions in production.

-You can use this initialization action to create a new Dataproc cluster with a set of preconfigured machine learning packages.:
+You can use this initialization action to create a new Dataproc cluster with a set of preconfigured machine learning packages:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
 The command shown below includes a curated list of packages that will be installed on the cluster: